Private school: United States

-In the United States, the term "private school" can be correctly applied to any school for which the facilities and funding are not provided by the federal, state or local government; as opposed to a "public school", which is operated by the government or in the case of "charter schools", independently with government funding and regulation.
-The majority of private schools in the United States are operated by religious institutions and organizations.
+In the United States, a private school is any for which the facilities and funding are not provided by the federal, state or local government, or in the case of charter schools, independently with government funding and regulation (as opposed to a public school, which is operated by the government).
+A majority of private schools in the United States are operated by religious institutions and organizations.
+In practice, the term "private school" is commonly used to denote a non-sectarian school, whereas "church school", "Christian school", and (for Catholic institutions) "parochial school" are used to denote sectarian ones.

-Independent schools in the United States educate a tiny fraction of the school-age population (slightly over 1% of the entire school-age population, around 10% of students who go to private schools).
-The essential distinction between independent schools and other private schools is self-governance and financial independence, i.e., independent schools own, govern, and finance themselves.
+Independent schools in the United States educate around 10% of the entire school-age population.

+The essential distinction between independent schools and other private schools is self-governance and financial independence.
 In contrast, public schools are funded and governed by local and state governments, and most parochial schools are owned, governed, and financed by religious institutions such as a diocese or parish.
 Independent schools may be affiliated with a particular religion or denomination; however, unlike parochial schools, independent schools are self-owned and governed by independent boards of trustees.
 While independent schools are not subject to significant government oversight or regulation, they are accredited by the same six regional accreditation agencies that accredit public schools.
 The National Association of Independent Schools (NAIS) is a membership organization of American pre-college independent schools.

-The NAIS provides this definition of an Independent School:
+The NAIS provides this definition of an independent school:

-Independent schools are 501(c)3 nonprofit corporate entities, independent in governance and finance, meaning:
+Independent schools are 501(c)(3) nonprofit corporate entities, independent in governance and finance, meaning: